-You can read about our team, events and progress below.
-Or watch this short video to find out more ↓
+You can read about our team, keep up to date with news and track our progress below.
+And you can watch this short video to find out more ↓

 Grantham Centre Associate Director Dr Rachael Rothman and one of the leaders of Plastics: Redefining Single-Use was interviewed by national newspaper The Telegraph.

 "The problem is the sheer volume we have, it’s not the fact it’s plastic," says Rachael in the interview.
 "It’s our throwaway attitude to plastic that is the problem."
 Read the full piece here.

 When the UK government requested evidence to create new standards for biodegradable, compostable and bio-based plastics our plastics team was keen to respond.

 Dr Stuart Walker, who coordinated the Grantham Centre response, explains why we need clearer language, evidence-based rules, and why traditional plastic may be better – if it can be re-used.
 Read more here.

 Have you heard of life cycle analysis?
 The chances are you haven’t, but it’s a vital part of sustainability, and at the core of Plastics: Redefining Single-Use.

 In order to find out more about life cycle analysis – and the experts who do it – we interviewed team member Dr Rukayya Ibrahim Muazu.
 Read the full interview here.

 Grantham Centre Director and project lead of Plastics: Redefining Single-Use professor Tony Ryan has been on the BBC speaking about dentists and single-use plastic.